-- What are the fundamental differences between these two generations and why we should care? - What are the key tactics for winning the hearts and minds of both Millennials and Gen Z? - Solutions you can adopt in your business and marketing plan to appeal to these key generations.
+- What are the fundamental differences between these two generations and why we should care? - What are the key tactics for winning the hearts and minds of both Millennials and Gen Z? - Solutions you can adopt in your business and marketing plan.